deohs/coders/demos/data_import/wa_wqi/get_wa_wqi.md

 functions used here, such as `read_csv()` and `mutate()`.
 Which approach is easier to code?
 Which is easier to read?

+B. What alternatives to the regular expression `POINT |[()]` could we use?

-B. Consider downloading a different dataset and import, clean, and plot, etc.
+C. Consider downloading a different dataset and import, clean, and plot, etc.

 For example, search [data.gov](https://catalog.data.gov/dataset) for:
 `WQI Parameter Scores 1994-2013`.